QuantEcon/GameTheory.jl/docs/src/index.md

 player1 = Player([3 1; 0 2])
 ```

-A 2-player `NormalFormGame` can be created either by passing `Player` instances.
+A 2-player `NormalFormGame` can be created either by passing `Player` instances,

 ```@example 1
 player2 = Player([2 0; 1 3])
 g = NormalFormGame((player1, player2))
 ```

-or by passing a payoff bimatrix directly.
+or by passing a payoff matrix directly.

 ```@example 1
 payoff_bimatrix = Array(Int, 2, 2, 2)